naglissul/good-old-snake/README.md

 ## In progess...
 Still working on...\
-Evniroment is set for additional levels creation
+Environment is set for additional levels creation